 For art enthusiasts’ one place to head to is the National Museum Cardiff which is home to Wales’s national art – including one of Europe’s largest collections of Impressionism, history and geology collections along with international exhibitions.

 Of course one of the most well known cultural places to visit in Cardiff and the whole of Wales is the Wales Millennium Centre.
 The iconic building has been featured in movies and TV (Doctor Who) and is host to many performing arts productions and exhibitions throughout the year.

 If you are a fan of sports then Cardiff doesn’t disappoint.
 The Millennium Stadium is the national stadium of Wales and seats almost 80,000 people!
 Not only do sports matches take place here, including the Rugby World Cup 2015, but also music concerts.

 If you’re looking to take part in the action rather than just be a spectator then head to the Cardiff International White Water Centre.
-The centre is Olympic standard and is the UK’s first white water centre.
+The centre is the Olympic standard and is the UK’s first whitewater centre.
 Visitors can try canoeing, kayaking, surfing, gorge climbing, rock climbing and mountain biking!

 Or perhaps water isn’t your thing?
-Well don’t worry Cardiff is Europe’s greenest city and has so much space for walking and cycling.
-The Taff Trail is perfect for all ages and take visitors across Cardiff via disused railways, tow paths and tramways.
+Well, don’t worry Cardiff is Europe’s greenest city and has so much space for walking and cycling.
+The Taff Trail is perfect for all ages and takes visitors across Cardiff via disused railways, towpaths and tramways.